mapluisch/TripoSR-for-Unity/README.md

 ## Usage
 Once you have set up your scene with the `TripoSRForUnity` component and configured the parameters, you can run the process by clicking the `Run TripoSR` button in the inspector.

-When you run TripoSR for the first time, the model weights will be downloaded and cached - this only occurs once.
+When you run TripoSR for the first time, the model weights will be downloaded and cached - this only occurs once; subsequent runs use the cached model.

 ### General Settings
 - `autoAddMesh`: When enabled, the generated mesh is automatically added to the Unity scene as GameObject.